zvrba/SortingNetworks/README.md

 `System.Random` does not have consistent timing: when used in the baseline benchmark, the results almost always contained a warning about it having a bimodal distribution.
 This makes it rather unusable in baseline benchmarks.
-Therefore `IUnsafeRandom`, `AESRand` and `MWC1616Rand` classes were implemented.
-Of these, only MWC is being used;
+Therefore `UnsafeRandom`, `AESRand` and `MWC1616Rand` classes were implemented.
+Of these, only MWC is being used.
-AES with a single round seems to generate obvious patterns.

 # Benchmarks

 Observed anomaly: sorting network is data-oblivious and always runs the same number of operations for a vector of the given size.
 Yet, sorted and reverse-sorted inputs run significantly faster than random inputs.
+The following tables show "raw" results.

+The tables below show adjusted relative results: from each mean result above, the mean of "Baseline" benchmark is subtracted and new results calculatd.
+I couldn't figure out how to coerce BenchmarkDotNet into treating the baseline as additive overhead instead of, well, _baseline_.
+(Actually, that's what `[IterationSetup]` and `[IterationCleanup]` are for, but they come with a warning that they could spoil results of microbenchmarks.)

 # References